Peking Express

-Peking Express is a Dutch–Flemish reality game show that follows a series of couples as they hitchhike to or from Beijing (only in the first three seasons; seasons four and five are set in South America).
+Peking Express is a Dutch–Flemish reality game show that follows a series of couples as they hitchhike to or from Beijing (only in the first three seasons; the following seasons are set elsewhere around the world).
 The series, first broadcast on 14 March 2004, ran for seven seasons from 2004 to 2008 and was revived in 2012 (as a sole Dutch production) and again in 2017.
-In the Netherlands, it was screened by Net 5 and in Belgium by VT4 during its original 2000s run before moving to Q2 in 2017.
-The concept has also been sold to a number of countries around the world since 2005.
+In the Netherlands, it was screened by Net5 and in Belgium by VT4 during its original 2000s run before moving to Q2 in 2017.
+The game show concept has also been sold to a number of countries around the world since 2005.

 General theme

 The theme of the show is to demonstrate how various couples deal with the challenges and pitfalls of attempting a long-distance hitchhike to a strange city, together with all the difficulties presented by trying to communicate in a language they don't understand.
 Tension was added by including couples who had broken up "in real life", but were willing to work together for the sake of winning the race.

 In somewhat similar fashion to The Amazing Race, couples that come in last at various checkpoints along the way are eliminated from further competition.
 In the second series, each of the couples was given €1 per person/per day as their stipend along the route.